AlexanderHansson4225/econ1123/README.md

 * Linear multivariate
   * Holding all other independent variables, a one unit change in x will on average lead to a beta_i increases in y

+* log-linear
+  * ln(Earnings) for females are, on average, 0.44 lower for men than for women.
+    * ja... men approximation would be nice.
+      * Tror det är, if one unit increse in th independent variable leads on verge to a beta % increase in dependent

+* linear-log
+  * * a 1% increse in independet variable leads to a 0.01 beta increase in dependent

+* log-log
+  * a 1% increse in independet variable leads to a beta % increase in dependent